flyingmachine/brave-clojure-web/content/home.md

   exercises like "assaulting hobbits" and "tracking glittery vampires"

-By the end, you'll be able to use Clojure, one of the most exciting and fun programming languages in existence.
+By the end, you'll be able to use Clojure, one of the most exciting and fun programming languages in existence!

 ## Part 1: Environment Setup